thaiquangphat/ml-pupils/README.md

 ```

 The preprocessing phase is handled by class **ImgPreprocess**, including:

 - Crop image to center the brain.
 - Augment the image with the ratio 0.25 (meaning that 25% image of each class will be augmented) and store the path of the augmented images in `dataset/AfterPreprocess/augmented_img_paths.json`
 - Crop the image to the size (255, 255)

 ### Dataset and Dataloader

 The dataset is handled by class **BrainTumorDataset** which utilizes **torch.utils.data.Dataset**.
 The dataloader is handled by class **Loader** which utilizes **torch.utils.data.Dataset**.
 The batch size is set to 32 and 20% of the training set is kept for validation.

 ### Dynamic Neural Networks

 The general architectures of the neural networks used in this use cases is that there are several Convolutional Neural Networks (CNNs) are stacked together, followed by some Fully Connected Layers to produce the output.

 This architecture is handled by the class **DynamicNN**.
 With this implementation, it allows the architecture of the networks to grow or shrink freely as well as the learning rate or its activation fucntion, depending on the optimization of the genetic algorithm.

 ### Genetic Algorithm

 The genetic algorithm plays as an optimizer to optimize the performance of the DynamicNN.
 This optimization is based on randomly growing or shrinking the architecture of the DynamicNN, changing the activation function or finding another suitable value for learning rate.
 All of these things are handled by class **GAOptimizer**.

 For more details about implementation, please visit this [link](genetic_algorithm/Main.ipynb)

 ## Naive Bayes

 The Naïve Bayes model implemented in this project follows the Gaussian Naïve Bayes (GNB) classification technique, a probabilistic model based on Bayes' theorem with the assumption of feature independence.
 Each pixel in the input image is treated as an independent feature, and the model estimates the probability that an image belongs to a specific tumor type.
 Since pixel values are continuous and range from 0 to 255, the Gaussian distribution is chosen to model the likelihood of the features, making it suitable for real-valued inputs.
 Unlike Bernoulli or Multinomial Naïve Bayes, which are better suited for binary or categorical data, the Gaussian Naïve Bayes classifier assumes that feature values follow a normal distribution for each class.
 During training, the model learns the mean and variance of pixel values for each class, which are then used to compute class probabilities for unseen data.
 During inference, the model applies Bayes' theorem to determine the most likely class for a given input based on the learned distributions.
 This approach is computationally efficient, interpretable, and effective for classification tasks where feature independence is a reasonable assumption.

+The Gaussian Naïve Bayes model is not well-suited for classifying brain tumors from MRI images, as evidenced by its highest accuracy score 60%.
+This could be due the fact that this model assumes independence among features, which is rarely the case in complex medical imaging data where pixel intensities and spatial relationships play a crucial role in classification.
+Naïve Bayes is typically effective for text classification and simpler datasets but lacks the ability to capture the intricate, hierarchical patterns present in MRI scans.
+Additionally, its reliance on strong independence assumptions leads to suboptimal performance when dealing with correlated features, which are common in image data.

 For more details about implementation, please visit this [link](src/models/naive_bayes.py)